GTAmodding/gta3script-specs/SPECIFICATION.md

 **execution environment**

-the software on which the result of translation is being executed on.
+the software on which the result of translation is executed on.

 **translation environment**

-the software on which the language is being translated for use by an execution environment.
+the software on which the language is translated for use by an execution environment.

 **implementation**